$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Deformation of quadratic differentials

-\item Assumption \ref{ass:trivial}. \end{itemize} \end{definition} Therefore the set of ramification points is $\Ram=\Tri\bigcup\Pol(\xi)$ in this case.
-Next, we clarify the relationship between the number of $s$-simple zeros and the $s$-polar type. \begin{lemma} Let $\xi$ be a CY-$s$ type $q_s$-quadratic differential with an $s$-polar type $(\uk,\ul)$ in \eqref{eq:ukul}.
-Then the number of $s$-simple zeros $\aleph$ is given by
+The next statement clarifies the relationship between the number $\aleph$ of $s$-simple zeroes of a CY-$s$ type $q_s$-quadratic differential and its $s$-polar type. \begin{lemma} Let $\xi$ be a CY-$s$ type $q_s$-quadratic differential of $s$-polar type $(\uk,\ul)$ as in \eqref{eq:ukul}.
+Then we have